What is user research in UX design?

 - Answers "why" and "how to fix" questions

-- Teams use this formatively during design to identify and solve problems
+- You use this formatively during design to identify and solve problems

 Quantitative research gathers data indirectly through measurement and instruments, producing numerical metrics that can be statistically analyzed.